feriahmad/terraform-gcp-vm-instance/README.md

 When prompted, type `yes` to confirm the deletion of resources.

-## CI/CD with Terraform and Atlantis
+## CI/CD with Terraform, Atlantis, and Infracost

-This repository is configured with a GitHub Actions workflow that integrates Terraform with Atlantis-style commands.
-This setup automates Terraform plan and apply operations in response to pull requests and comments.
+This repository is configured with a GitHub Actions workflow that integrates Terraform with Atlantis-style commands and Infracost for cost estimation.
+This setup automates Terraform plan and apply operations in response to pull requests and comments, while also providing cost estimates for infrastructure changes.

 ### How it works

 1. When you create a pull request that modifies Terraform files (*.tf, *.tfvars), the workflow automatically runs `terraform plan` and posts the results as a comment on the PR.
+2. Infracost analyzes the Terraform plan and generates a cost estimate for the infrastructure changes.
+3. The cost estimate is included in the PR comment, showing the current monthly cost and any cost changes resulting from the PR.
-2. To apply the changes, comment on the PR with:
+4. To apply the changes, comment on the PR with:
    ```
    atlantis apply
    ```
-3. To generate a new plan, comment on the PR with:
+5. To generate a new plan, comment on the PR with:
    ```
    atlantis plan
    ```
-4. The workflow will process these commands and execute the corresponding Terraform operations.
+6. The workflow will process these commands and execute the corresponding Terraform operations.

+### Infracost Integration

+Infracost provides real-time cost estimates for your infrastructure changes, helping you understand the financial impact of your Terraform modifications before applying them.
+Key benefits include:

+- **Cost Transparency**: See the estimated monthly cost of your infrastructure in each PR.
+- **Cost Diff**: Understand how your changes will affect your cloud bill.
+- **Detailed Breakdown**: View a detailed breakdown of costs by resource type.
+- **Informed Decisions**: Make cost-conscious decisions about infrastructure changes.

+The cost estimates are automatically generated and included in PR comments, making it easy to review the financial impact alongside the technical changes.

 ### GitHub Secrets Required